FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

 Jaybird 2.2.x supports Java 5, 6 and 7.
-Jaybird 2.2.4 (not yet released at time
+Jaybird 2.2.4 adds basic support for
-of writing) will add basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.
+Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.

 Jaybird 2.2.x is the last version to support Java 5, support will be dropped with Jaybird 3.0.